AnimaApp/anima-sdk/README.md

 The generated code may contain assets.
 You can choose whether to let us host them, or give you the assets links to download then you can host them, or return the assets together with the source files.

-> Note: Website imports currently only support the `host` and `external` strategies.
+> Note: Website and prompt imports currently only support the `host` and `external` strategies.

 #### Have Anima host your assets